There’s that moment when you look deeply into someone’s eyes and know from the bottom of your heart that you truly love that person.

 Scenario A: He’s Said “I Love You” But You Haven’t Responded

 Weirdly enough, this happens more than you’d think.
 People aren’t always on the same wavelength when it comes to love.
+Is he your soulmate?
+What even is a soulmate?
 Maybe you’re afraid of being vulnerable, or maybe you were just caught off guard when he told you.

 You may feel like if you don’t say it back, you have some power.
 Science can back you up on this.
 It comes from the mating theory known as the principle of least interest, which says that the person who expresses more ambivalence about the relationship has the most power.
 If you don’t gush your feelings, he’s got to be the one pursuing you, and that feels good.
 Right?